Brilliant-Labs/code.bl/packaged/docs/static/mb/projects/bboard-tutorials-cyberville/Networking/3_Role/README.md

 Remember, your role in __Cyberville__ could be one of those important entities.
 ![Rol](https://github.com/Brilliant-Labs/code.bl/blob/code_alpha/packaged/docs/static/mb/projects/bboard-tutorials-cyberville/Networking/3_Role/Rol.png?raw=true "Rol")

-It should look like this for someone who chooses WATER, and it is connected.
+It should look like this for someone who chooses __WATER__, and it is connected.

 ![Step10](https://github.com/Brilliant-Labs/code.bl/blob/code_alpha/packaged/docs/static/mb/projects/bboard-tutorials-cyberville/Networking/3_Role/Step10.png?raw=true "Step10")

-Once you've successfully linked each b.Board in the classroom to Cyberville and assigned it a role, it's time for the fun part!
-Your teacher will simulate a __Cyber Attack__ by disabling the M5 module, which is the WiFi provider for Cyberville.
-This will disconnect all the devices in Cyberville, creating a situation of chaos and general fall in the __Cyberville__ network!
+Once you've successfully linked each b.Board in the classroom to __Cyberville__ and assigned it a role, it's time for the fun part!
+Your teacher will simulate a __Cyber Attack__ by disabling the M5 module, which is the WiFi provider for __Cyberville__.
+This will disconnect all the devices in __Cyberville__, creating a situation of chaos and general fall in the __Cyberville__ network!

 ## Code Example

-You can download the code for this activity from `https://alpha.brilliantlabs.ca/documents/cybersec/Networking_C.hex` the file will be in Recent Download History, just drag and drop it into a new project.
+You can download the code for this activity from `https://www.brilliantlabs.ca/documents/cybersec/Networking_C.hex` the file will be in Recent Download History, just drag and drop it into a new project.

 Or use this code example to obtain the MAC 🆔 and IP 📮 addresses